Voter Guide: Women's Health

 Under the Affordable Care Act, all new private insurance plans, and Medicare, are now required to cover certain preventive health services for free (no copayment, coinsurance, or deductible).
-That free preventive care started in September 2010 and includes:
+That free preventive care includes:

 - A yearly wellness checkup